gsutil supports URI wildcards. For example, the command:

 To avoid these problems, surround the wildcarded expression with single quotes (on Linux) or double quotes (on Windows).

-Attempting to specify a filename that contains wildcard characters won't work, because gsutil will try to expand the wildcard characters rather than using them as literal characters.
+Attempting to specify a filename that contains wildcard characters won't work, because gsutil tries to expand the wildcard characters rather than using them as literal characters.
 For example, running the command:

 gsutil cp './file' gs://my-bucket